-Before applying, you must read and understand these guidelines and the sample Smartygrants application form on the CAAR website.
+Before applying, you must read and understand these guidelines and review the CAAR website.

-To apply you must:
+To apply you must undertake all of the following:

-- complete the online 2022-23 Grant Round application form on Smartygrants - provide all the information requested - address all eligibility criteria and assessment criteria - include all necessary attachments - review the CAAR website - submit your application/s on Smartygrants by the closing date and time indicated in the Grant Guidelines.
+- complete the online 2023-24 Grant Round application form on Smartygrants - provide all the information requested - address all eligibility criteria and assessment criteria - include all necessary attachments - submit your application/s on Smartygrants by the closing date and time indicated in the Grant Guidelines.